zubair97431/UpAndComingVideoGames/README.md

 PostgresSQL was selected for data storage, and a connection string was created to connect to the machine learning notebook.

 ### Machine Learning:
+[[ MACHINE LEARNING SUMMARY --
     Used the ML library SciKitLearn to create a classifier.
-Utilized Linear Regression for the training and testing setup to make a prediction.
+Utilized Linear Regression for the training and testing setup to make a prediction. ]]

 ### Dashboard: